robotics-tue/minimal-mistakes/_maintenance/site_structure.md

 ---
 title: Site Structure
-layout: page_with_toc
-description: This post describes the structure of the robotics.tue.nl website
+description: Description of the structure of the robotics.tue.nl website
 ---

 # Introduction